Make vs Zapier: A Comprehensive Guide

 1. Marketing & Lead Management

-Zapier: Ideal for quick, “plug-and-play” connections like sending new Facebook Lead Ads directly to a HubSpot or Salesforce CRM, or auto-posting new blog articles to social channels.
+Zapier: Ideal for quick, “plug-and-play” connections like sending new Facebook Lead Ads directly to HubSpot or Salesforce CRM, or auto-posting new blog articles to social channels.
 Small teams appreciate the pre-built templates that make these flows live within minutes.

 Make: Favored when marketing data needs deeper conditioning—such as merging multiple ad-platform feeds, cleaning the data, and then pushing enriched leads into a data warehouse or custom dashboard.
 Its routers and iterators handle complex branching with ease.